AB-xdev/java-annotation-processing-code-execution/README.md

 #### Eclipse

+> [!WARNING]
-> **⚠ WARNING** Adding this library might cause the IDE to crash because the build process is not sandboxed.<br/>
+> Adding this library might cause the IDE to crash because the build process is not sandboxed.<br/>
 You might be no longer able to open your project because Eclipse instantly rebuilds the project on restart which causes a crash again.<br/>
 So make sure that "Build automatically" is disabled!

-As far as I have seen Eclipse is not affected by default because Annotation processing isn't enabled by default (or not implemented in a stable way?).
+As far as I have seen Eclipse is not affected by default because Annotation processing isn't enabled by default (or not implemented in a stable way?).<rb/>
 However if you e.g. set `Settings: Maven > Annotation Processing : Annotation Processing Mode` to `Experimental: Delegate annotation processing to maven plugins` or if you enable it inside a project (`Right click project : Properties : Java Compiler > Annotation Processing : Enable annotation processing`) the complete IDE will crash.